krkn-chaos/krkn/utils/chaos_recommender/README.md

     $ pip3 install -r requirements.txt
     Edit configuration file:
     $ vi config/recommender_config.yaml
-    $ python3.9 utils/chaos_recommender/chaos_recommender.py
+    $ python3.9 utils/chaos_recommender/chaos_recommender.py -c utils/chaos_recommender/recommender_config.yaml
     ```

 2. Follow the prompts to provide the required information.

 ## Configuration
 To run the recommender with a config file specify the config file path with the `-c` argument.
-You can customize the default values by editing the `krkn/config/recommender_config.yaml` file.
+You can customize the default values by editing the `recommender_config.yaml` file.
 The configuration file contains the following options:

   - `application`: Specify the application name.
   - `namespaces`: Specify the namespaces names (separated by coma or space).
 If you want to profile